Vicksburg Public Records Directory

 Criminal Records

 The criminal records system in Kalamazoo County includes felony, misdemeanor, traffic, and sex offender registry records.
-The Kalamazoo County Sheriff's Office and local police departments maintain these records, while the Michigan State Police provide statewide criminal history checks.
 Residents can request background checks through the Michigan Internet Criminal History Access Tool (ICHAT).
-The Michigan Bureau of Investigation offers additional resources for residents seeking comprehensive criminal background information.
+The Michigan State Police offers additional resources for residents seeking criminal background information.

 Public Records Access